pbloem/gestalt.ink/limits.md

 ## Summary

-**Limits** are a mathematical way of talking about the way a function behaves as a particular variable gets closer and closer to a given target value.
+**Limits** are a mathematical way of talking about the way a function _behaves_.
 They are used in many areas of mathematics, for example in the definition of [derivatives](/derivatives).

+Specifially limits describe how a function behaves when its input $x$ gets closer and closer to some given value $t$.
+This is often helpful when the function is not defined at $t$, but it is defined _near_ $t$.
+We can also set $t$ to $\intfy$ or $-\infty$ and use limits to describe how the function behaves as it grows towards infinity.

-As an example, consider what happens to the function
+To illustrate, consider what happens to the function

 $$
 \frac{1}{\bc{x}-1}